teralytics/Leaflet.D3SvgOverlay/README.md

  * Easy SVG-drawing with D3
  * No limitations to polylines, circles or geoJSON.
 Draw whatever you want with SVG
  * No need to reproject your geometries on zoom, this is done using SVG scaling
- * Zoom animation in Firefox, Chrome and Android browser and in IE 11
+ * Zoom animation in Firefox, Chrome, Android browser and in IE 11
  * Auto-adjusting SVG viewport for both performance and "endless" panning experience

 *Tested with Leaflet 0.7.3 and D3 3.4.9*